 TRAVEL TIPS FOR YOUR 3 DAYS IN BOSTON

-But before we get to what to do in 3 days in Boston, here are some travel tips to make your stay smoother.
+Before we get to what to do in 3 days in Boston, here are some travel tips to make your stay smoother.

 How to Get to Boston

-By air: If you are flying into Boston, you will be arriving at Logan International Airport (BOS), which is located only 4 miles from the city center.
+- BY AIR: If you are flying into Boston, you will be arriving at Logan International Airport (BOS), which is located only 4 miles from the city center.
 You can easily grab a taxi, subway, or even a water taxi from the airport to your hotel downtown.

-By car: If you are driving in, then you can take Interstate 84 from the south, Interstate 90 from the west, or Interstate 95 from the north.
-(Keep in mind that parking is hard to find in Boston, and your hotel will likely charge you per day to park in their garage.)
+- BY CAR: If you are driving in, then you can take Interstate 84 from the south, Interstate 90 from the west, or Interstate 95 from the north.
+Keep in mind that parking is hard to find in Boston, and your hotel will likely charge you per day to park in their garage.

-By train: Public transportation is great in Boston, so you can also take the Acela high-speed train into the city.
+- BY TRAIN: Public transportation is great in Boston, so you can also take the Acela high-speed train into the city.